openvinotoolkit/open_model_zoo/models/public/octave-resnet-50-0.125/octave-resnet-50-0.125.md

 The `octave-resnet-50-0.125` model is a modification of ResNet-50 from [this paper](https://arxiv.org/abs/1512.03385) with octave convolutions from [Drop an Octave: Reducing Spatial Redundancy in Convolutional Neural Networks with Octave Convolution](https://arxiv.org/abs/1904.05049) with `alpha=0.125`.
 The model is originally designed for image classification.
 For details about family of Octave Convolution models, check out the  [repository](https://github.com/facebookresearch/OctConv).

-The model input is a blob that consists of a single image of 1x3x224x224 in RGB order.
-The RGB mean values need to be subtracted as follows: [124,117,104] before passing the image blob into the network.
+The model input is a blob that consists of a single image of `1, 3, 224, 224` in `RGB` order.
+The RGB mean values need to be subtracted as follows: [124, 117, 104] before passing the image blob into the network.
 In addition, values must be divided by 0.0167.

 The model output for `octave-resnet-50-0.125` is the typical object classifier output for the 1000 different classifications matching those in the ImageNet database.